payalnpatel/Microsoft-Azure/AZ900/Study-Guide.md

 ### Describe Features and Tools for Managing and Deploying Azure Resources
-- Azure Portal: a web-based user interface you can access virtually ever feature of Azure from.
+- <b>Azure Portal:</b> a web-based user interface you can access virtually ever feature of Azure from.
-- Azure PowerShell: a shell which developers and DevOps and IT Professionals can executed commands called cmdlets from.
+- <b>Azure PowerShell:</b> a shell which developers and DevOps and IT Professionals can executed commands called cmdlets from.
 These commands call the Azure REST API to perform every possible management task in Azure.
 Cmdlets can be executed independently or combined into a script file and executed together to orchestrate the route setup/teardown/maintenance of single/multiple resources / the deployment of an entire infrastructure from imperative code
   - likely to prefer PowerShell if you come from a Windows background
-- Azure CLI: command line interface - an executable program with which a developer, DevOps professional, or IT professional can execute commands in Bash
+- <b>Azure CLI:</b> command line interface - an executable program with which a developer, DevOps professional, or IT professional can execute commands in Bash
   - likely to prefer Azure CLI if you come from a Linux background
-- ARM Templates: Azure Resource Manager templates - describe the resources you want to use in a declarative JSON format.
+- <b>ARM Templates:</b> Azure Resource Manager templates - describe the resources you want to use in a declarative JSON format.
 ARM template is verified before any code is executed to ensure that the resources will be created and connected correctly.
 The template then orchestrates the creation of those resources in parallel.
   - Can include both PowerShell and/or Azure CLI Scripts
   - Helpful for repeatable deployments done in a consistent manner
 - For one-off scenarios, you may prefer more agile tools like PowerShell, Azure CLI scripts, or the Azure Portal.
-- Azure Mobile App - provides iOS and Android access to your Azure resources when you're away from your computer.
+- <b>Azure Mobile App</b> - provides iOS and Android access to your Azure resources when you're away from your computer.
 - describe Azure Cloud Shell, including Azure CLI and Azure PowerShell
 • describe the purpose of Azure Arc
 • describe Azure Resource Manager and Azure Resource Manager templates (ARM